nhadinat/frontend-nanodegree-neighborhood-map/README.md

 ##How to Run

+To run the app locally, open the index.html file in your browser.

-To run the app, visit [nhadinat.github.io/frontend-nanodegree-neighborhood-map](http://nhadinat.github.io/frontend-nanodegree-neighborhood-map "Diamond Jamboree: Restaurants and Cafes") on your web browser.
+To run the app online, visit [nhadinat.github.io/frontend-nanodegree-neighborhood-map](http://nhadinat.github.io/frontend-nanodegree-neighborhood-map "Diamond Jamboree: Restaurants and Cafes") on your web browser.
 Interact with the markers and the filter bar at the upper left corner.

 Enjoy!
 ---